NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #130

 A Ruffian asks what FUWAMOCO love about each Advent member.
 They express admiration for each member's unique traits, emphasizing Shiori’s creativity, Biboo’s gaming skills, and Nerissa’s kindness and musical talent.

+## Episode #131

+A Ruffian asks why FUWAMOCO don’t swear.
+They explain it’s just not their nature, preferring fluffy and positive language.